 Applying for differentials

 Differentials are not automatically awarded.
-You must apply for them in order to recieve a salary raise.
+You must apply for them in order to receive a salary raise.
 To ensure you receive your differential from the date you earn the additional credits, you must apply within six months of earning the credit.

 - Differentials are paid as of Feb.
 1, July 1 and Sept.
 1, respectively, for work you’ve completed in the previous fall, spring and summer semesters.